 Save Time in your Workflow

-As we mentioned before, wedding album design is a time-consuming part of your workflow.
+As we mentioned before, wedding album design is one of the time-consuming parts of your workflow (post production is another).
 Melissa explains how the tools in the Album Start-Up Kit can save time and allow you to focus on other aspects of your photography business:

 “On average, it takes a total of 4-6 hours to implement everything in the kit and start selling albums.
 Without the kit it will take closer to 100 [hours].
 While we call each component in the kit a “tool,” they are really more done-for-you tools.
 Much of what will be required for you is copying and pasting text and selecting images for your sample album.
 It is super simple to launch your albums and start making a profit with the Album Start-Up Kit, which is the whole goal!”